rahjooh/CryptoTrade/README.md

 go build ./...
 go test  ./...

-# Start the service (uses config.yml by default)
+# Start the service (uses config/ by default)
 go run main.go
 ```

 On startup CryptoFlow will:

 1. Load environment variables from `.env`.
-2. Read `config.yml` and validate required fields.
+2. Read configuration from `config/` and validate required fields.
 3. Start the reader, flattener and (if enabled) the S3 writer.
 4. Begin streaming snapshots until interrupted (`Ctrl+C`).